This marks the latest of the local protesters’ divestment-geared efforts, which have included downtown rallies each month since October.

 An officer approached the door and removed the chain, allowing the protesters to stay until further notice.

-As police spoke to each other, members of the group explained that they hoped to accomplish two goals: to get the bank to divest from the pipeline, and to compel current customers to join credit unions if it refuses to do so.
+As police spoke to each other, members of the group explained that they hoped to accomplish two goals: to get the bank to divest from the pipeline, and to encourage current customers to join credit unions if it refuses to do so.

 As they chanted and spoke, an officer stopped the flow of traffic on College Street and got use a microphone to offer three warnings to protesters in English and Spanish.
 Move, he said, or get arrested.